 Home What We Do Rescue and Protect Disaster Response

-Ready to serve in times of crisis.
+Ready to Serve Animals in Times of Crisis

 Using these rescue vehicles as operating bases, we deploy to the sites of severe floods, earthquakes and hurricanes, among other natural disasters, where our first responders work tirelessly on the ground to locate, shelter and provide veterinary care to vulnerable animals in need.